About EEPS

 How are EEPS chosen?

 Admissions decisions are made jointly by Fordham and AEI.
-We seek strong scholarship and education research in a wide variety of areas.
+We seek a diverse group in terms of experience and expertise.

 -